28 Traveller reviews from Holiday Watchdog

 - Travel date: 14th June 2009

 fantastic place, Lovery people

 "This hotel was very well kept, The room was big and spacious and very clean.. we thought the location was great, right on the beach, with great snorkling..
 The staff were very freindly.
 We would go there again."

-- Travel date: Sun 17th of May 2009
+- Travel date: 17th May 2009

 The staff were very friendly and helpful apart from the staff in the snack bar who were very rude